mt-class/penn/hw0.md

         ssh PENNKEY@biglab.seas.upenn.edu

-   or by first logging into Eniac then logging into Biglab using the command sequence
+   or by first logging into Eniac, then logging into Biglab using the command sequence

         ssh PENNKEY@eniac.seas.upenn.edu
         ssh biglab